Martin Davis (mathematician): Hilbert's tenth problem

 Davis first worked on Hilbert's tenth problem during his PhD dissertation, working with Alonzo Church.
 The theorem, as posed by the German mathematician David Hilbert, asks a question: given a Diophantine equation, is there an algorithm that can decide if the equation is solvable?
 Davis's dissertation put forward a conjecture that the problem was unsolvable.
-In the 1950s and 1960s, Davis, along with American mathematicians Hilary Putnam and Julia Robinson made progress toward solving this conjecture.
+In the 1950s and 1960s, Davis, along with American mathematicians Hilary Putnam and Julia Robinson, made progress toward solving this conjecture.
 The proof of the conjecture was finally completed in 1970 with the work of Russian mathematician Yuri Matiyasevich.
 This resulted in the MRDP or the DPRM theorem, named for Davis, Putnam, Robinson, and Matiyasevich.
 Describing the problem, Davis had earlier mentioned that he found the problem "irresistibly seductive" when he was an undergraduate and later had progressively become his "lifelong obsession".

 Other contributions

-Davis collaborated with Putnam, George Logemann, and Donald W. Loveland in 1961 to introduce the Davis–Putnam–Logemann–Loveland (DPLL) algorithm which was a complete, backtracking-based search algorithm for deciding the satisfiability of propositional logic formulae in conjunctive normal form, i.e. for solving the CNF-SAT problem.
+Davis collaborated with Putnam, George Logemann, and Donald W. Loveland in 1961 to introduce the Davis–Putnam–Logemann–Loveland (DPLL) algorithm, which was a complete, backtracking-based search algorithm for deciding the satisfiability of propositional logic formulae in conjunctive normal form, i.e., for solving the CNF-SAT problem.
 The algorithm was a refinement of the earlier Davis–Putnam algorithm, which was a resolution-based procedure developed by Davis and Putnam in 1960.
 The algorithm is foundational in the architecture of fast Boolean satisfiability solvers.

 In addition to his work on computability theory, Davis also made significant contributions to the fields of computational complexity and mathematical logic.
 Davis was also known for his model of Post–Turing machines.

 In 1974, Davis won the Lester R. Ford Award for his expository writing related to his work on Hilbert's tenth problem, and in 1975 he won the Leroy P. Steele Prize and the Chauvenet Prize (with Reuben Hersh).
 He became a fellow of the American Academy of Arts and Sciences in 1982, and in 2013, he was selected as one of the inaugural fellows of the American Mathematical Society.

-Davis's 1958 book Computability and Unsolvability is considered a classic in theoretical computer science, while his 2000 book The Universal Computer traces the evolution and history of computing starting including works of Gottfried Wilhelm Leibniz and Alan Turing.
+Davis's 1958 book Computability and Unsolvability is considered a classic in theoretical computer science, while his 2000 book The Universal Computer traces the evolution and history of computing, from Gottfried Wilhelm Leibniz to Alan Turing.
 His book The Undecidable, the first edition of which was published in 1965, was a collection of unsolvable problems and computable functions.